dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/git_blame.md

 # Git Blame

-HBuilderX 4.0+ supports Git Blame feature, which is enabled by default after installing the Git plugin.
-The Git plugin utilizes the external Git tool, so it requires the installation of the command line tool for [Git](https://git-scm.com/).
+The Git Blame plugin is supported in HBuilderX 4.01 and above ([click here to install](https://ext.dcloud.net.cn/plugin?id=16568)).
+This plugin depends on the Git plugin, which calls external Git tools, so it requires the installation of the command-line tools for [Git](https://git-scm.com/).

-The Git Blame feature provides a convenient way for users to quickly view the last commit information of a specific line of code in a Git project, including the commit time, author, email, and commit message.
-It also allows for version comparison.
+The Git Blame plugin allows users to quickly view the last commit time, author, email, and commit message of a specific line of code in a Git project, and also allows for version comparison.
 ### Basic Usage
 Place the cursor on a line in the editor, and the last commit information for that line will be automatically displayed at the end of the line.
 <div>